Planning your visit

 - We will maintain increased cleaning in public areas.

 If you do have symptoms of coronavirus or you have tested positive for Covid19 please do not visit the museum.

 How to book

-We are open for visits to the museum on Sundays, bank holiday Mondays, and Thursdays during school holidays.
+From Saturday 2 April, we are open for visits to the museum on Saturdays, Sundays and Bank Holiday Mondays, plus Tuesdays and Thursdays during school holidays.
 Heritage train rides are available on Sundays and Bank Holiday Mondays, plus Thursdays during the school holidays.
 We recommend booking your train ride tickets ahead of visiting to secure your timeslot and help us monitor visitor numbers.
 However, there will be an allocation of tickets for people who walk up on the day or for those not able to book online.

 Each booking includes a four mile return heritage train ride (please note that rides are subject to the availability of locomotive).